MANDYTSANG007/new-portfolio/README.md

-# Mandy Tsang Portfolio for Programming Projects
+# Mandy Tsang's Portfolio

-With all the projects I will be working on as a programmer, there is no better place to learn and showcase my skills and works than a portfolio website.
+There is no better place to learn and showcase my programming skills and works than a portfolio website.

-This portfolio website will present my ability on building creative and stimulating projects.

 ## Built With